Abington teen takes stem cell registry campaign to Good Morning America

-NEW YORK, N.Y.
-(WPVI) -- An Abington teenager's desperate search for a stem cell donor went national this morning.
+NEW YORK (WPVI) -- An Abington teenager's desperate search for a stem cell donor went national Thursday morning when he appeared on Good Morning America, urging more people to join the Be the Match bone marrow registry.

-17-year-old Juwan Adams was first diagnosed in April 2016, at the age of 13, with Hodgkins' lymphoma
+Juwan Adams, 17, was first diagnosed in April 2016, at the age of 13, with Hodgkins' lymphoma

-"It was kind of hard to like tell people, Oh, I've got cancer," he says.

-4 years of treatments, including radiation, chemotherapy, and a failed stem cell transplants.
+He went through four years of treatments, including radiation, chemotherapy, and a failed stem cell transplant.

-Despite the physical toll of his lymphoma and treatments, Juwan is the lieutenant in the Abington High School marching band, he tutored other student, achieved a 4.25 GPA, and was inducted into the National Honor Society.
+Despite the physical toll of his lymphoma and treatments, Juwan is the lieutenant in the Abington High School marching band, he tutors other students, achieved a 4.25 GPA, and was inducted into the National Honor Society.

-"It's a never-stop attitude, it's never looking back, never feeling sorry for yourself," remarked his father.
+"It's a never-stop attitude, it's never looking back, never feeling sorry for yourself," said his father.

 Juwan celebrated his own birthday by launching a toy and book drive for other children in the oncology unit at Children's Hospital of Philadelphia.

-"I decided to collect toys to give to the hospital, so that other children will have something to do, to stay positive," Juwan says.
+"I decided to collect toys to give to the hospital, so that other children will have something to do, to stay positive," said Juwan.

 The Be The Match bone marrow registry doesn't have a match for Juwan, in part because there are so few African American donors listed.